coockoo/knowledgebase/programming.md

 Managers control updates to each component.
 Manager knows when/how often to update components.
 So why do we need an entity?
 Let's just operate on array/map of components.

+## Hierarchical Level of Detail

+If there are a lot of objects to handle, they could be grouped into larger objects.
+This is primarily related to gamedev.
+A lot of units can be grouped into squadron.
+And once level of detail require units, squadron can break into units again.

+When a high detail entity drops to a lower level of detail, it should store a memento, a small, well-compressed nugget of data that contains all the necessary information in order to rebuild the higher detail entity from the lower detail one.

+If you have some objects randomly generated, there is no need to memo the whole object.
+The point is, once you have seeded the random number generator, you're going to get the same results back every time you run through the same process.

+The true metric of level of detail should be how much of our perception an entity is taking up.

+This is a gamedev chapter.
+Nice to know though.

 ## Talk ideas

 Idea.